nilanshnet/email-spam-detection-aws/README.md

 ### Standing up the AWS resources and Machine Learning spam classifier model using AWS Sagemaker:
 1. Use the [Cloud Formation template](email-spam-detection-aws/CloudFormationStack.json) to create the S3 buckets (for storing emails), AWS sagemaker endpoint, notebook instance, Lambda funtion and appropriate roles.
 2. Follow the reference link ***Build and train a spam filter machine learning model*** to create, train and deploy the spam classifier model.
 AWS sagemaker uses [XGBoost ML algorithm](https://docs.aws.amazon.com/sagemaker/latest/dg/xgboost.html) and the [Bank marketing data set](https://archive.ics.uci.edu/ml/datasets/bank+marketing) to build and train the model.
-You can use your own custom made meachine learning model and data set for this purpose.
+You can use your own custom made machine learning model and data set for this purpose.

 ### Setting up Simple Email Service (SES) on AWS:
 1. Open SES home on AWS console and navigate to *Domains*.
 Verify a new domain (prerequisites) that you already own.
 Copy the 'TXT record' provided on console and add it in your Domain provider's site.